PainterHalver/readit/client/README.md

 - Tailwind uses mobile-first approach.
 And media query can be written like "lg:block sm:border" (meaning block and border from medium or larger screens) (sm md lg xl)
 - Infinite loading using 'useSWRInfinite'

+- Meta tags are used by search engine to show on their search result page

 # Problems

 - Vote, comment revalidation takes longer than expected to render